 Understanding Decay in an Older Home

-Before you start work on any kind of repair you should always try to find and treat the cause of the problem, not just the symptoms.
+Before you start work on any kind of repair you should always try to find and resolve the cause of the problem, not just the symptoms.

-Weather and its effects are the fundamental cause of decay, leading to problems such as damp, mould, woodworm and fungi.
-Wood, brick and stone are the three most common building materials, and each of these reacts differently to the effects of weathering.
+Weather and its effects are the fundamental cause of decay, leading to problems such as damp, mould, wood-boring insects and fungi.
+Wood, brick and stone are the three most common building materials, and each of these reacts differently to the effects of weathering and humidity.

-It's important to understand the materials from which your home is made.
-A key characteristic of older buildings is the widespread use of 'breathable' (or 'permeable') materials, which are able to absorb moisture and release it again.
-If you use modern impermeable materials, such as cement mortars, during repair you may just be causing more damage by trapping moisture.
-Find more information about using compatible materials.
+It's important to understand the materials your home is made of.
+A key characteristic of older buildings is the widespread use of 'permeable' materials, which are able to absorb moisture and readily release it again.

 Not all causes of decay are obvious

-Seek advice from a building surveyor or structural engineer if you think a nearby tree might be causing problems.
+Get advice from a building surveyor or structural engineer if you think a nearby tree might be causing problems.
 You will need to check whether there is a tree preservation order (TPO) in place in any case.
 If your tree is in a conservation area or has a TPO you will need consent for its removal or lopping/pruning and work should be carried out by a registered tree surgeon.
 Search the ARB Approved Contractor Directory

 Atmospheric pollution can produce very acidic rainwater that dissolves limestone and corrodes metal fastenings.